less-lab-uva/semLidarFuzz/README.md

     - analytics - creates csv distilations of runs
     - extractInstances - preprocessing step scripts to seed db and create alterative label files
     - finalVisualize - creates images to visualize the results
-    - modelBasePred - preprocessing step scripts to get the
+    - modelBasePred - scripts to get the predictions from the models
     - mutationTool - main mutation tool controller
 - data - Contains the classes that interact with the LiDAR data and repositories for mongodb
 - domain - Knowlege required for the tool, enums, constants, config, and the toolSessionManager